-During the keynote, Google at its annual I/O developer conference on Tuesday announced multiple updates coming to Android P later this fall.
-Some of them were already known when they released the first Developer preview in March.
+During the keynote, Google at its annual I/O developer conference on Tuesday announced multiple updates coming to its latest Android operating system later this fall.
+Some of them were already known when they released the first developer preview in March.
 Here are some of the biggest updates:

 If you’re an iPhone X user, this new system navigation should look familiar to you.
 Now Google is bringing navigation gestures to switch between apps in Android P. Instead of a square icon to bring up the app switcher now you have a pill-shaped button at the very bottom of the screen.

 You can swipe up once to get the overview screen of the apps recently used.
 If you swipe twice or a longer swipe you’ll get the app drawer.
 To summon Google Assistant, you just press down the pill-shaped button until it launches.

 If you download the public beta, the feature is not enabled by default, you’ll have to do it yourself.
 It’s pretty simple to enable it, just go to your phone Settings > System > Gestures then Turn on the Swipe up on the Home button.